← Blog

 I keep having the same conversation.

-It’s not different from ChatGPT—it’s not even related to ChatGPT.
+It’s not different from ChatGPT.
+It’s not even related to ChatGPT!
 Quillium is a writing app.
 You open it, you type words, you edit those words.
+That’s it.
 The thing that makes it interesting is that you can branch those words: fork a sentence, try it three different ways, keep every version alive.
-A better editor, that’s the whole pitch.
+It’s just a better way to write.

 But I understand why people don’t hear that, and it’s honestly worth talking about why.